finos/common-domain-model/README.rst

 ISDA anticipates that establishing such digital data and processing standards will lead to the following benefits:

-* **Reduce the need for reconciliations** to address mismatches caused by variations in how each firm records trade lifecycle events,
+* **Reduce the need for reconciliation** to address mismatches caused by variations in how each firm records trade lifecycle events,
 * **Enable consistency** in regulatory compliance and reporting,
 * **Accelerate automation and efficiency** in the derivatives market,
 * **Provide a common foundation** for new technologies like distributed ledger, cloud and smart contracts to facilitate data consistency,